 Species Pages References

 A very large array of reference materials were used to help in the construction of the individual species information pages.
-Other information incorporated includes my own experiences and conversations with other birders in the state.
-References below are listed roughly in order of most heavily used for species page compilation.
+Much of the information regarding birds found in South Dakota includes my own experiences and material gleaned from conversations with other birders in the state.
+References below include the majority of references sources for information on the individual species pages.

 ====================================================================